-Cake decorating is all about fancy piping tips, clever cutters and specialty tools you can use to create amazing effects.
+Sure, the cake decorating world is full of fancy piping tips , clever cutters and specialty tools you can use to create amazing effects.
 But that doesn't mean you have to buy out the store to get started.
-In fact, it's way better to start with the basics: pick up just what you need to nail that perfectly smooth, flawless fondant or buttercream surface.
+In fact, it's way better to start with the basics: pick up just what you need to nail that perfectly smooth, flawless fondant or buttercream surface .
 Once you've mastered that key skill, the rest is just... icing.

 You're going to need professional cake pans if you want to make beautiful cakes.
 Pro pans have straight sides instead of slanted — this helps keep the sides of your cake straight after it's stacked.
 That means you won't need to carve down the edges so much to even things out.

 Meet your new best friend!
 Parchment paper can be used for lots of things, including cutting circles and placing them in the bottom of your cake pans for a perfect release every time.
 They're also great for laying down a surface when you're trimming and filling cakes.
 The parchment paper catches the mess, and you win with a much easier cleanup!